gnawex/gnawex/docs/Specs/Mapping.md

 Leecher | 0 | Max slots - 1
 Closer | 0 | 1

-> [!info]
+!!! info

-> While the minimums are 0, the listing **must** have one role per slot to be sold.
+    While the minimums are 0, the listing **must** have one role per slot to be sold.

 ### Create a join request listing

 A user may create a join request listing but must only be allowed to pick **one** role to join as.
 If they want to be two roles for the same kind of map (e.g Nice List), then they must create two join request listings.
 If their listing gets matched with another, all of their other join request listings will be temporarily delisted until the transaction is complete.

 They may also choose their preferred LM, or select a group of mice that they would like to have as the LM.
 If they do not choose a LM, then this means anything goes.

 ### Create an invite listing

+!!! warning inline end

-> [!warning] You **must** be the current maptain to be able to create an invite listing.
+    You **must** be the current maptain to be able to create an invite listing.

-An invite listing means the maptain is looking to invite others to the map to fulfill certain roles.
-A maptain must only have one active listing at a time.
-They must not be allowed to create another listing while they have an active one that hasn't concluded yet.
+An invite listing means the maptain is looking to invite others to the map to fulfill a single role.
+A maptain may have multiple role invite listnings if they need to look for multiple roles.

-> [!question] When has a listing 'concluded'?
-> A listing must be considered as 'concluded' when all of the roles it's looking for have been filled, and when all of the transactions of those roles have been completed.
-This will be done automatically.

 ### Updating a listing

-Like the [[Items#Listings]], a listing may be updated but restrictions apply.
+A role listing may be updated but restrictions apply.
 Generally speaking, a listing must not be updated if it has already concluded.

 #### Invite listing

-- A maptain may add new roles, or remove unfilled roles.
+A maptain may add new roles, or remove unfilled roles.
 They must not remove roles that are involved in a `PENDING` or `COMPLETED` transaction.

+### Concluding a listing

+A role listing must be considered concluded if it was `CANCELLED`, or `COMPLETED`.

 ## Transactions